 In addition to content from third-party providers, easyMarkets’ in-house analysts provide technical and fundamental analysis on the company’s blog with a daily Bullet report, weekly outlooks, weekly recaps, and daily news articles.

-Overall, easyMarkets’ research tools are a touch above the minimum industry standards.
-For example, adding a heatmap and screener would help boost its offering.
-Also, centralizing its research resources into one place (i.e., from the company’s blog) would simplify the user experience.
+Overall, easyMarkets’ research tools are a touch above the minimum industry standard.
+Looking ahead, centralizing its research resources into one place (i.e., from the company’s blog) would simplify the user experience.

 Platforms & Tools